-The Ventoux ventilator HFOT mode has an overpressure protection of (60 cmH2O).
+The Ventoux ventilator HFOT feature has an overpressure protection of (60 cmH2O).
 The actual maximum flow that can be achieved in practice, using a specific cannula, depends on the backpressure it generates.

-Capnography modules (both Oridion and Philips) cannot be used during HFOT
+Capnography modules (both Oridion and Philips) cannot be used during HFOT for overall flow, while the $O_2$ solenoid controls the oxygen flow using the feedback from flow sensors, and FiO2sensor.